 For the purposes of this guidance, NYSED defines devices as computer hardware capable of running the latest version of an operating system (e.g., Mac, Windows, Chrome, and Linux).
 Devices with a 1 GHz or faster processor, 1 GB RAM or greater memory, 9.5-inch (10-inch class) or larger screen size, and 1024 x 768 or better screen resolution are recommended.
 The device must be able to connect to the Internet via either wired or wireless networking.
 Examples of devices include desktops, laptops, netbooks, thin client, and tablets (e.g., iPad, Windows, and Android).
 Tablets should be capable of using an external keyboard.

-Technology Guidelines for PARCC Assessments--Version 3.0 (September 2013) outline detailed security requirements for devices to be used in computer-based testing.
+Technology Guidelines for PARCC Assessments--Version 4.0 (February 2014) supercedes Version 3 and includes new requirements for devices to be used in computer-based testing.

 All hardware choices should consider the instructional needs of schools and students.
 Districts should rely on local expert judgments and discussions with appropriate authorities to determine the hardware that is most appropriate to deliver quality instruction, and to support all students, including (but not limited to) gifted students, students with disabilities, and English language learners.
 A focus on issues of accessibility and accommodations for all students must be ongoing throughout the device acquisition process.

 Districts should also consider green purchasing when feasible.
 For more information on green technology purchases, please see:

 - http://www.epa.gov/epp - A Web site that allows users to find and evaluate green products, services, tools, and related links, from the U.S. Environmental Protection Agency.